Introduction

 Once the control module was replaced, the 4WD worked perfectly.

-I purchased A new shift motor, control module, and a speed sensor.
+The problem turned out to be the 4WD Control Module.
+I purchased a new shift motor, control module, and a speed sensor.
 The total cost was approximately $250.00, but it basically replaced every vulnerable part in the system.
 Also, it included new parts.
 Why risk the reliability using used parts.